initialcapacity/jump-start/README.md

 Get the tests to pass!

-- Create a directory called `workspace` in the home directory of your machine.
 - Create a GitHub repository called `jump-start`.
-- Download the source code into a directory called `jump-start` in your workspace directory.
+- Download the source code into a directory called `jump-start` in your `workspace` directory that your created above.
 - Replace `continuumcollective` with your GitHub username for each of the README links in the table on top.
 - Get the tests to pass.
 Keep it simple.